nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 az ml online-endpoint create -f core/deploy/batch/endpoint.yml
 ```

-Next, deployment must be created for the endpoint.
+Next, a deployment must be created for the endpoint.
 A deployment is a set of computing resources hosting the model that does the actual scoring.
 A deployment can be created by executing:

 ```bash
 az ml online-deployment create -f core/deploy/online/deployment.yml